macro6461/link-sweep/README.md

 The extension currently works for Medium and Blogger.
 I am working on adding support for other platforms (and feel free to comment some suggestions!)

+## Why not use a regular popup?

+Something that I noticed that made the clipboard copying difficult was that the webpage needed to be focused.
+However, when an extension popup is open, it is removing focus from the webpage.

+Only when I immediately clicked the webpage after clicking the extension AND executed the copy logic after a one second time out did it work.

+Not user friendly at all.

+To maintain focus I decided to just insert my own custom popup after clicking the extension.
+A bit of a hack but it was the only way I could ensure smooth UX and consistent copying via `navigator.clipboard...`.

 [Upgrade your free Medium membership](https://matt-croak.medium.com/membership) and receive unlimited, ad-free, stories from thousands of writers on a wide variety of publications.
 This is an affiliate link and a portion of your membership helps me be rewarded for the content I create.

 You can also [subscribe via email](https://matt-croak.medium.com/subscribe) and get notified whenever I post something new!